Reviewing Nuveen Municipal 2021 Target Term Fund (NHA)'s and Invesco Ltd. (NYSE:IVZ)'s results | New Business Observer

 |2.4%

-The following table given below contains the ratings and recommendations for Nuveen Municipal 2021 Target Term Fund and Invesco Ltd.
+The following table shown below contains the ratings and recommendations for Nuveen Municipal 2021 Target Term Fund and Invesco Ltd.

 |Sell Ratings